pnnl/cactus/Tutorials/README.md

 # LangChain: Large Language Model Agents Chains 💬

 ## Introduction

-LangChain is a versatile tool for building Large Language Model (LLM) agents.
+LangChain is a framework for developing applications powered by large language models (LLMs).
+In particular, LangChain is a versatile tool for building Large Language Model (LLM) agents.
 These agents are LLMs equipped with tools to perform specific tasks.
 For instance, configuring a database or accessing the internet can be achieved using LangChain agents.

 ## Tutorial Overview